Why I'm Watching Tesla, AI Stocks — and the Bigger Race Reshaping Our Future

 Why Tesla's future is worth watching closely

 Full Self-Driving is only one piece.
 Tesla is simultaneously building Optimus, a humanoid robot that could redefine manufacturing and labor economics.
 It's running one of the largest energy storage businesses in the world.
-It controls a global Supercharger network that's becoming infrastructure.
+It controls a global Supercharger network that's becoming critical infrastructure.

 Why AI stocks more broadly?